How multichannel cultivation impacts year end giving Experiment ID: #6404

 Timeframe: 11/19/2017 - 12/31/2016

-Leading into the calendar year end campaign, Hillsdale had discovered a technology that would allow them to send personalized post cards to their donors.
-The cards would include their name on the front and would contain a link to a custom video; all of which would be trackable back to the individual donor.
+Leading into the calendar year end campaign, Hillsdale had discovered a technology that would allow them to send personalized post cards to their donors at a reasonably efficient price point.
+The cards included the donor’s name on the front and a link to a custom video; all of which would be trackable back to the individual donor.
+The landing page for the video had a donation form with a “soft ask”, but the true test was to see whether direct mail cultivation would increase giving for a digital campaign.

-We decided to test out the impact of this kind of technology by sending a post card to a random segment of active donors for the sole purpose of cultivation and stewardship.
-We sent this at Thanksgiving time and then monitored their giving throughout the coming year end campaign.
-We were able to then compare their giving to a similar group of donors to get an understanding of the impact.
+We decided to test out the impact of this kind of technology by sending a postcard to a random segment of active donors for the sole purpose of cultivation and stewardship.
+We sent this just before Thanksgiving and then monitored their giving throughout the calendar year-end campaign.
+We would then compare their giving to a similar group of donors to get an understanding of the impact.

-Will sending a personalized cultivation message via mail have an impact on the donors’ likelihood to give and amount given at calendar year end?
+Will sending a personalized cultivation postcard via direct mail have an impact on the donors’ likelihood to give and amount given at calendar year end?

 MECLABS Conversion Factors Targeted